How to Safely and Effectively Test for Asbestos

 After analysis, the testing company or inspector provides a detailed report of the findings.
 If elevated asbestos levels are detected, appropriate actions, such as remediation or containment, may be recommended to reduce exposure risks.

-Types of Asbestos Test
+What Are the Different Types of Asbestos Tests?

 Polarized Light Microscopy (PLM)